aptpchecker/aptpchecker/README.md

-# APTP : Generating and Checking Neural Network Proofs
+# Generating and Checking DNN Verification Proofs

 **See [Experiment](Experiment/README.md) for more details on experimental results**